jlam55555/scrambler/README.md

 # scrambler
 A simple Rubik's cube random scrambler.
-Now featuring multiple implementations!
+Now featuring multiple implementations and a website!

+Check out [the website](http://jlam55555.github.io/scrambler) for a scramble.

 ### Features
 - Quick and simple: just run and cube!